-The COVID-19 vaccines in use in the UK are considered inactivated, where individuals in an eligible cohort present having recently received another inactivated or live vaccine, COVID-19 vaccination should still be given.
-The same applies for most other live and inactivated vaccines where COVID-19 vaccination has been received first or where a patient presents requiring two or more vaccines.
+The COVID-19 vaccines in use in the UK are considered inactivated: where individuals in an eligible cohort present having recently received another inactivated or live vaccine, COVID-19 vaccination should still be given.
+The same applies for other live and inactivated vaccines where COVID-19 vaccination has been received first or where a patient presents requiring two or more vaccines.
 It is generally better for vaccination to proceed to avoid any further delay in protection and to avoid the risk of the patient not returning for a later appointment.
-This includes but is not limited to vaccines commonly administered around the same time or in the same settings (including inactivated influenza vaccine, pneumococcal polysaccharide vaccine, shingles vaccine, pertussis-containing vaccines and influenza vaccines in pregnancy, and LAIV, HPV, MenACWY and Td-IPV vaccines in the school age children).
+This includes but is not limited to vaccines commonly administered around the same time or in the same settings (including inactivated influenza vaccine, pneumococcal polysaccharide vaccine, shingles vaccine, pertussis-containing vaccines and influenza vaccines in pregnancy).